 If one of these changes is found in your DNA your family members can access a genetic test for MH.

-If you are a relative of a person who has already had a positive blood test, your blood will be examined to determine whether or not you have the same genetic change.
-If you have the same change (mutation) you can be diagnosed as Malignant Hyperthermia Susceptible (MHS) without the need for a muscle biopsy.
+If you are a relative of a person who has already had a positive blood test, your blood can be examined to determine whether or not you have the same genetic change.
+If you have the same change (variant) you can be diagnosed as Malignant Hyperthermia Susceptible (MHS) without the need for a muscle biopsy.
 If you do not have the same change as your relative, you will still need a muscle biopsy to rule out malignant hyperthermia.
 This is because a negative genetic result is not a 100% guarantee that you are not at risk of MH.

 Reference: Br J Anaesth.
 2015 Oct;115 (4):531-9. doi: 10.1093/bja/aev225.
 Epub 2015 Jul 18